MunifTanjim/minimo/exampleSite/content/docs/menus.md

 ...
 ```

 You only have to add your usernames.
-Minimo will take care of the rest.
+The theme will take care of the rest.

 #### Changing Social Menu Icons Order